Test Code BGA Beta-Galactosidase, Leukocytes

 Necessary Information

-Provide a reason for referral with each specimen.
+Provide a reason for testing with each specimen.

 Specimen Required